Biking personalities reveal the motorcycles they are most looking forward to in 2019

 Lamb Chop Rides, YouTuber, vlogger and Performance Bikes contributor

-Ron Haslam, former TT-winner, British champion and grand prix rider, turned race school owner
+Ron Haslam, former British champion, TT winner and Grand Prix 500 rider, now running his own race school

 Rufus Hound, comedian